SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 when the placebo effect is confounded by obvious psychoactive effects. especially when the "tax payer" is frikin' **_not funding it_**.
 No one's wallet shrinks when our NZ government employs university researchers.
-It's the exact opposite, someone' wallet gets thicker, with no inflationary bias --- until tax is paid.
+It's the exact opposite, someones wallet gets thicker, with no inflationary bias --- until tax is paid.

 Well that means employing more people in university research, not less.
 That means